sindhu-iiitg25/Real-Estate-Management-System/README.md

 ### USER CLASSES
  - AGENT
  - USER (BUYER OR SELLER)
- - AGENCY
+ - ESTATE OFFICE

 ### USER CLASS SCOPE:
-- agency can nagivate through a comprehensive report of the agents working for it and their respective sales along with the below listed operations.
+- estate office can nagivate through a comprehensive report of the agents working for it and their respective sales along with the below listed operations.
 - while the agents can view their dashboard
 - and the general website avaiable for the users - buyers or sellers of realestate to view/add the property listings and connect with the agents.